mmistakes/minimal-mistakes/_posts/2014-11-04-github-as-your-project-management-tool.md

 #### Issues

-When we thing about an issue we tend to think about something negative (*as a developers we think about bugs*) but it doesn't has to why be something negative.
+When we think about an issue we tend to think about something negative (*as a developers we think about bugs*) but it doesn't has to why be something negative.
 Think that an issue should be something like a task, so it implies that you can use it as a for example *an idea you have had that would be cool to have it in the project* or *a new feature you have to implement in the current sprint*.
 Try to use a representative naming for your issues because the issues page is going to be your daily friend where you're going to constantly check your next stuff you have to work on.
 Take a look to the examples below

 **Good naming**